GfSE/SpecIF/documentation/03_SpecIF_JSON-Schema.md

 The following example shows a resource representing a requirement element.
 In the description property value the attributes for ``format`` and ``language`` are not explicitly set.
-So the default values are used: English as default language and the format defined in the *PropertyClass* of the Property.
+So the default values are used: English as default language and the format defined in the *PropertyClass* of the property.

-The property values with representing textual content are using the *MultilanguageText* data structure.
+The property values representing textual content are using the *MultilanguageText* data structure.
-The status value, defined as enumeration uses a string with the ``EnumerationValue`` identifier (id).
+The status value, defined as enumeration, uses a string with the ``EnumerationValue`` identifier (ID).

 ```json
 {